mlewis7127/qldbguide/content/docs/introduction/interacting-with-qldb.md

 # Interacting with QLDB

-> **Note** QLDB currently provides supported drivers for Java, Python and Nodejs.
+> **Note** QLDB currently provides supported drivers for Java, Python, Nodejs and Go.
 All examples in this guide use Nodejs

 ## Environment Setup